 Finding simple tools to keep your kitchen countertops clutter-free can be easier said than done.
-These kitchen counter solutions will get you on your way to a clutter free kitchen.
+These kitchen countertop solutions will get you on your way to a clutter-free kitchen.
 It’s no surprise that cluttered counters are a frustration for most homeowners.
 There is just something about an open space that calls to us clutter bugs and kitchen counters seem to be perfect dropping grounds for every member of the family.

 When I talk to readers about their clutter, more often than not their biggest frustration is kitchen counter clutter with messy kitchen tables a very close second.
 I hear the frustration in their voices when they describe all the random items that end up in their kitchens.
 They know it should not go there and they desperately want it gone.

 The problem is they have no idea how to remove it or worse, where to put it.